-Douglas C. Giancoli, Physics for Scientists and Engineers, 5th ed., ISBN-13: 9780137488179
+Douglas C. Giancoli, Physics for Scientists and Engineers, 5th ed.
+ISBN-13: 9780137488179.

 A digital copy of this book is included in your Pearson subscription, so you should not acquire it separately.
-We estimate to cover to various degrees chapters 21 (Electric Charge and Electric Field) through 31 (Maxwell's Equations and Electromagnetic Waves).
+We estimate to cover to various degrees chapters 21 (Electric Charge and Electric Field) through 35 (Diffraction).